 Contact the Ntiva Service Desk if you need any assistance.

-Although we can force-push updates to non-compliant devices if necessary, we also risk surprising the user with a device restart, which could lead to data loss.
+Although we can force-push updates to non-compliant devices if necessary, we risk surprising the user with a device restart, which could lead to data loss.
 Any Mac running a modern macOS in management can receive these notifications and commands.
+Here is the general process we follow when a macOS patch is released:

-For an iOS device to receive software updates from us, the device must be supervised.
+The device must be supervised for an iOS device to receive software updates.
 Supervision is required to enable more advanced management features — and often requires additional setup, so it's not yet common across many clients.
 Devices with supervision will display the SUPERVISED tag next to the device serial number in Vision-Bot:

 Supervised iOS devices can have updates pushed to them.
 However, the chance of disrupting a user with a surprise restart is exceptionally high.